TheArtSite

 By default, the first option will be selected.
 You can change this by

-giving one of your option
+giving one of your option elements the selected

 attribute.